ibnushahraa/simple-cache-id/README.md

 - Auto-expiration with `setInterval` cleanup.
 - **Persistent storage to binary file (.sdb)** - cache survives restarts!
 - `wrap()` helper: fetch from cache or compute if missing.
+- `fallback()` helper: fetch fresh data first, use cache as fallback if error.
 - Delete, flush, and stats API.
 - **Supports both CommonJS (`require`) and ES6 Modules (`import`)**.
 - TypeScript definitions included.